matiasconsiglio/project-4/README.md

 ![Home](/assets/readme-images/logout-message.png)

-Redirect to home after sign out with message.
+Redirect to home after signing out with a message.

 - Event